cdktf/cdktf-provider-gitlab/docs/projectMembership.csharp.md

 - *Type:* double

 The ID of a custom member role.

+Not including the member role ID will cause the role to update the membership to the base role if the custom role is current set.
 Only available for Ultimate instances.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/18.4.1/docs/resources/project_membership#member_role_id ProjectMembership#member_role_id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/18.5.0/docs/resources/project_membership#member_role_id ProjectMembership#member_role_id}

 ---